XYLGroup/S2CD-Net/README.md

   doi={10.1109/TGRS.2026.3688486}}
 ```

-# Contact
-If you have any questions, please feel free to contact us at lingyu25@nudt.edu.cn.

 # 🙏 Acknowledgements

 This code is based on [`MambaIRv2`](https://github.com/csguoh/MambaIR) ,[`Context-Cluster`](https://github.com/ma-xu/Context-Cluster) and [`SSPSR`](https://github.com/junjun-jiang/SSPSR).
 We gratefully thank the authors for their wonderful works.